Causes of Hearing Loss

 - See your doctor as soon as you notice any hearing loss.
 It is possible the problem is as simple as a build-up of earwax and that your hearing may be fine after its removal.

 There can be many reasons for hearing loss, but there is also help available.
 Call Lakeside Allergy ENT for any questions about your hearing or to schedule an appointment.
-Lakeside Allergy ENT has offices in Rockwall, Forney, and Wylie – call (972) 771-5443 today!
+Lakeside Allergy ENT has offices in Rockwall and Forney – call (972) 771-5443 today!